Anette Olzon: Solo career (2012–present)

 The first song from Shine, "Falling", was released for digital download on 17 December 2013 along with a lyric video on YouTube.
 A teaser for the album's first official single, "Lies", was posted on Olzon's official Facebook page on 7 February 2014; followed by the single's eventual release on 14 February 2014.

 In a June 2015 interview, Olzon said she had plans for a future second album, but details are still being discussed with her new label.

-On 19 January 2016 Olzon released an EP with only two songs, a Swedish song called "Vintersjäl" and an English song called "Cold Outside" only available for digital download.
+On 19 January 2016, Olzon released an EP with only two songs, a Swedish song called "Vintersjäl" and an English song called "Cold Outside" only available for digital download.

-On 21 June 2021 Olzon released the single "Parasite" from the album Strong, which was later released on 10 September 2021.
+On 21 June 2021, Olzon released the single "Parasite" from the album Strong, which was later released on 10 September 2021.

-The Dark Element (2017–present)

-Olzon announced on 29 August 2017 that she would be collaborating with former Sonata Arctica guitarist Jani Liimatainen for a project known as The Dark Element.
-The debut self-titled album was released on 10 November 2017.
-Their second album, Songs the Night Sings, was released on 8 November 2019.
+On 22 February 2024, Olzon released the first single entitled "Heed the Call" from her third studio album Rapture.

+On late 2025 Olzon did a South American tour playing songs from the two Nightwish albums that she recorded in 7 Brazilian cities and also in Peru, Argentina and Chile.
+She was accompanied by 4 Brazilian musicians - Filipe Duarte, Sanzio Rocha, Vithor Moraes and Kiko Lopes, which would then be the current line up for her solo shows.
+3 more dates have been announced for 2026 with the same band but accompanied by orchestra and choir.

-Other works
+Other works (2017–present)

 Olzon has played with several bands, in studio and live, including Brother Firetribe on the song "Heart Full of Fire" from the album of the same name in 2008, The Rasmus on the single "October & April" in 2009, Pain on the song "Follow Me", "Feed Us" from Cynic Paradise in 2008 and Black Mount Rise on the single "Apart & Astray" in 2015.

 On 13 August 2009, Olzon sang two Nightwish songs, "Kuolema Tekee Taiteilijan" and "Meadows of Heaven", with the Swedish Radio Symphony Orchestra, at the Suomi Safari – the event was in celebration of Sweden and Finland relations.

 On 30 November 2012, Olzon sang at the opening gala of Helsingborg Arena, where she performed two songs from her own material.

 Anette Olzon was featured on the second season of the Finnish competition show Tähdet, Tähdet in 2015.
 Along with the several popular Finnish musical artists, Olzon performed their own covers of songs from various genres, with one singer being dropped out of the competition each week by televote.
 Olzon was the only foreign artist to be featured on the program, though she performed one song partly in Finnish.
 She was eliminated on the fifth week of the show.

+Olzon began collaborating with former Sonata Arctica guitarist Jani Liimatainen for a project known as The Dark Element which formed in August 2017.
+The debut self-titled album was released on 10 November 2017.
+Their second album, Songs the Night Sings, was released on 8 November 2019.

 Olzon collaborated with Symphony X vocalist Russell Allen in 2020, under the name Allen/Olzon.
 Worlds Apart, their debut album, was released on 6 March 2020.